dylan-k/Palabra/03_writers-database/README.md

 # Writer's Database

-v 0.3

-changelog:
-- additional fields added to 'venues' table
-- submissions form adjusted for adding new manuscripts and venues

 This is a database tool intended to help writers to keep track of their submissions, publications they'd like to submit to, and the manuscripts that they would like to publish.
 It is based on several sources.

 - [Writer's Database by Dmitri Popov](http://www.linux-magazine.com/w3/issue/103/084-086_workspace.pdf), part of [The Writer's Tools Extension for OpenOffice.org and LibreOffice](https://code.google.com/p/writertools/)